 - Students who have a 2.0 cumulative HS G.P.A. and receive permission from a parent/guardian and their high school guidance counselor.

 - Students can enroll in 100/200 level courses as long as they meet the pre-requisites (if any).
 Math courses do have an ACT/placement exam requirement as well.
 Interested students can check K-State’s course catalog for pre-requisite and math score requirements.

 - Students wanting to enroll in 300/400 level courses will need special permission from the program coordinator, Jordan Funk.

 Tuition and fees

 High school students receive a reduced tuition rate of $122/credit hour for courses numbered 299 or below.
-The Student Services Fee will apply to students taking courses on campus.
-Some courses requiring technology may incur a lab fee.
+Some courses may incur a lab, software or alternative textbook fee.